 - Age spots

 Acne (acne vulgaris) is caused when oil, bacteria and dirt block a hair follicle on your skin.
-The following are the different types of acne:

 - Certain medications